I prepared my dough in the Nutril mill artiste. You can prepare it any stand mixer or knead it hand also.

 Now flip the parathas and spread some oil (¼ tsp) on top of the paratha.
 Gently press the paratha with the spatula and cook until you see the brown spots like below.
 Parathas will puff up too, and that's a good sign. :-)

 Note - Make sure you press the edges so that it cooks well.
 Add oil as required and flip the parathas as required.
-Basically, we need to cook until the parathas are crisp, and brown spots appear.
+We need to cook until the parathas are crisp, and brown spots appear.
 Be a little generous with the oil.

-Adjust the salt and spice according to your preference.
+Adjust the salt and spice according to your preference, especially in the filling.
+You can adjust the spices according to your choice.

 Do not overfill the stuffing and press evenly for soft and crisp parathas.
 Make sure you mash the potato thoroughly and also chop the onion finely.
 If not, the veggies might pop out and break.
 But don't fret too much about it.
 Just make sure you are not rolling it thin.